 - GuideStar Gold recognizes UWWC for our full financial and impact data available for review.
 Also, we commit to full financial transparency and provide complete financial information.

-- All agencies and programs requesting United Way funding also undergo careful, regular and in-depth financial review by experienced professional staff and volunteers who review audited statements and budget documents.
+- All agencies and programs requesting United Way of Washtenaw County funding also undergo careful, regular and in-depth financial review by experienced professional staff and volunteers who review audited statements and budget documents.
 In addition, agencies must report annually about the impact of their services on specific outcomes and indicators.
-All United Way-funded agencies must be registered 501(c) (3) agencies, and must abide by the U.S. charitable laws.
+All UWWC-funded agencies must be registered 501(c) (3) agencies, and must abide by the U.S. charitable laws.

 WHAT MAKES AN ORGANIZATION ELIGIBLE FOR UNITED WAY FUNDING?